sindresorhus/conf/readme.md

 **Don't use this feature until [this issue](https://github.com/sindresorhus/conf/issues/92) has been fixed.**

-You can use migrations to perform operations to the store whenever a version is upgraded.
+You can use migrations to perform operations to the store whenever a **project version** is upgraded.

 The `migrations` object should consist of a key-value pair of `'version': handler`.
 The `version` can also be a [semver range](https://github.com/npm/node-semver#ranges).